Do You Tip in Amsterdam?

 The short answer is yes, tipping in Amsterdam is a thing, but the approach by Dutch people is a little different from other places, like the USA.

 My childhood made me even more familiar with Dutch tipping customs.
-My father was a low-paid driver.
+My father was a low-paid taxi driver.
 The tips he received decided whether we could do fun things.

 So, let’s dive in and explore Dutch tipping culture together!